-The part where it gets sketchy is that the BV of the products you buy is not equal to the dollar amount it costs to buy them.
+The part where it gets sketchy is that the BV of the Amway products you buy is not always equal to the dollar amount it costs to buy them.

-And keep in mind that you probably spent well over $200 in real dollars to buy those products.
+But keep in mind that you and your group probably spent well over $1000 to buy all those Amway products.

-Don’t feel bad if you have absolutely no idea what the hell I just tried to explain.
+Don’t feel bad if you have absolutely no idea what any of that means.

 Simply because you can benefit from their BV as well, since their volume becomes part of your group volume (GV), boosting your PV bracket, and therefore your commission percentage.